Pyshou/MD-FEP_parallel_Q5/README.md

 # MD-FEP

 Relative Binding Free Energy Calculations with the OPLS-AA Force Field.
 Check each sub-folder depending on what you need to do (from step 1 for a new project).
-This is originally intended to be shared within the Carlssonlab but I appreciate sharing this with anyone curious about how we run FEP calculations in the lab.
+This is originally intended to be a "thread" shared within the Carlssonlab but I appreciate sharing this with anyone curious about how we run FEP calculations and for a hopefully better replication of your published data.

 This is the way I do things and of course there are always alternatives.
 An advantage we have over the mainstream way of running MD/FEP simulations is that we sample all intermediate states of a given transfromation in parallel, which reduces the potential trapping into low energy regions of intermediate states leading to wrong sampling of the last state (compound) and then likely gives convergence with a much smaller number of replica.
 This also gives us results fast, allows us to extend production runs for different windows and also to just add extra intermediate states when needed to converge the results